range

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations already declare readOnlyHint, destructiveHint, and idempotentHint; description adds no behavioral context beyond the mathematical operation.
+Annotations already provide readOnlyHint, destructiveHint, and idempotentHint.
+The description adds no behavioral context beyond stating the calculation.
+No mention of edge cases or constraints.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.